ib619/VICI_SYNTH/README.md

 ### Controls
 The system controls are listed below.
 Knobs are numbered from left to right.

-Knob 1 : Press to activate delay and rotate to change delay time
+Knob 1 : Press to activate delay and rotate to change delay time <br>

-Knob 2 : Rotate to change waveform
+Knob 2 : Rotate to change waveform <br>

-Knob 3 : Press to switch to helper menu and rotate to change volume
+Knob 3 : Press to switch to helper menu and rotate to change volume <br>

-Knob 4 : Rotate to change octaves and press to cycle helper menu pages
+Knob 4 : Rotate to change octaves and press to cycle helper menu pages <br>

-Joystick: Press to activate Tremolo and move to adjust Tremolo
+Joystick: Press to activate Tremolo and move to adjust Tremolo <br>

 ### Main UI Screen
+This is the UI Screen that greets the user on start-up.

 <p align="center">
 <img src="/images/UI.jpg" alt="UI" width="400"/>
 </p>